langstok/stanford-corenlp-naf-mapper/README.md

-# stanford-corenlp-to-naf
+# stanford-corenlp-naf-mapper
-Write Stanford CoreNLP annotations to [NAF format](https://github.com/newsreader/NAF)
+Map Stanford CoreNLP Annotation to [NAF format](https://github.com/newsreader/NAF)

 Work in progress
 Get Stanford [dcoref](https://nlp.stanford.edu/software/dcoref.shtml) in KAFDocument format

-Output of the following annotators will be written to the KAFDocument: tokenize, ssplit, pos, lemma, ner, parse, dcoref
+Output of the following annotators will be mapped to the KAFDocument: tokenize, ssplit, pos, lemma, ner, parse, dcoref

 Inspired by: